What Is a Title Company and What Do They Do?

 In many states, you may actually go to the title company’s office in order to finalize your loan.
 When this occurs, your title agent or another title representative is usually the one to lead your closing appointment.
 They’ll walk you through the closing documents, closing costs, and show you where to sign, etc.

 The title company will also handle the escrow process, which is when your funds are held in a third-party account until both versions of documents (buyer and seller) can be finalized.

 The bottom line

 Title companies play a big role in the home buying process, and lenders work closely with them along the way.
+Title issues can cause problems and delays in your home buying process, so it’s important to know how all you can about these companies.
 Do you have more questions about a title company’s work?
 Need recommendations for experienced title companies in your area?
 Reach out to an Embrace Home Loan office in your area today.